DevaPalasingam/vacation-landing-page/README.md

 # Vacation landing page

 A sample landing page for a vacation website.
-Built with plain CSS.
+Built with PicoCSS.

 ## Inspiration